 Economy of Vallehermoso

-Most of the area of Vallehermoso is made up of agricultural land with sugarcane and corn as the main produce.
-Rice, coffee, banana and cassava are also important crops.
+Most of the area of Vallehermoso is made up of agricultural land with sugarcane and corn as the main product.
+Rice, coffee, banana, and cassava are also important crops.
 Coconut adds another source of income through arguably the best “tuba” (coconut wine) of Negros Oriental.
 Bags, broomsticks and fashion accessories made from indigenous materials are also made and sold by the locals.